 Attachment parenting offers a full philosophy, science and wealth of knowledge of the critical function of the in-utero bonding, and then post birth physical and emotional bonding between mother and child literally shapes the emotional, mental and physical health outcome of the later individuated child.

 We offer a series of workshops that address childhood development issues from a number of perspectives.
 We also work with parents on where their own developmental needs may not have been met growing up, or where abuse or trauma occurred, and how that may interfere with their being able to parent their own children in a consistent manner.

-Many parents did not get the skills and support to step into this most important role and would benefit from the guidance and support of informed counselling in this area.
+Many parents did not get the skills and support to step into this most important role and would benefit from the guidance and support of informed counselling in this area and you can contact us any time for counselling services Perth.
 Our philosophy of parenting begins with the parent themself.

 We believe from a BodyMind perspective that many prospective parents have preliminary work to do in regards to fertility, detoxing of the body, and lifestyle choices will require focus in order to give the in-utero child the best start in life.
 The 9 month pregnancy journey is not just time-in-waiting, but represents the critical time of establishing the bond between the parents and the child, and already shaping its development through sound and touch, and through positive support of the mother.